Ongoing Guidance: CHS Research

 - The university is implementing a formal appeals process to support our faculty in examining when a federal appeal may be possible.
 More information regarding the appeals process can be found here.
 (4/14/25)

-- The U.S. Department of Education and U.S. Department of Justice announced the Title IX Special Investigations Team.
-See the press release.
+- U.S. Department of Education and U.S. Department of Justice Announce Title IX Special Investigations Team Please see this press release.
 (4/4/25)

-- The NSF has added a limited number of updates to its FAQ webpage.
-Please see the NSF Implementation of Recent Executive Orders.
+- Limited updates to the FAQs from the NSF - Please see the NSF Implementation of Recent Executive Orders webpage.
 (4/4/25)

 - The NEH updated their Implementation of Recent Executive Orders webpage.
 (3/20/25)